HRS4R and GEP

 Gender Equality Plan (GEP)

-The Institute of Physical Chemistry, Polish Academy of Sciences, presents its first Gender equality plan.
-The document aims to evidence the gender-related biases, practices and behaviours that disadvantage female researchers in their careers.
-Simultaneously, we propose a roadmap of tackling systemic problems and eliminating other barriers that deteriorate the working conditions and hamper advancement opportunities for females.
-The plan covers three consecutive years, i.e. 2022 – 2024.
+The first Gender Equality Plan covered the years 2022-2024.
+The document evidenced the gender-related biases, practices and behaviours that disadvantage female researchers in their careers.
+Simultaneously, we proposed a roadmap for tackling systemic problems and eliminating other barriers that deteriorate the working conditions and hamper advancement opportunities for females.

-• dr hab.
+• Dr habil.
 Anna Śrębowata, professor of IChF

-• dr hab.
+• Dr habil.
 Zbigniew Kaszkur, professor of IChF

-• dr hab.
+• Dr habil.
 Jacek Gregorowicz, professor of IChF

 HR strategy for researchers (HRS4R)

-Since 2014 IChF has been a holder of the “HR Excellence in Research” award.
+Since 2014, IChF has held the “HR Excellence in Research” award.
 This award is a result of a certification process under which the Institute examined the conformity of internal procedures and practices relating to the recruitment and conditions of employment of researchers with the principles of the two documents:

-Conducted by the Institute's internal examination was followed by an Action Plan aimed at strengthening compliance of IChF procedures and practices with the provision of the Charter and the Code.
-Since this is a continuous process, the Director of the Institute decided to appoint a working group responsible for further implementation, and a steering committee to oversee the whole process.
+Conducted by the Institute's internal examination was followed by an Action Plan aimed at strengthening compliance of IChF procedures and practices with the provisions of the Charter and the Code.
+Since this is a continuous process, the Director of the Institute decided to appoint a working group responsible for further implementation and a steering committee to oversee the whole process.

 Our recruitment policy

 The Institute, as a holder of the “HR Excellence in Research” award, draws special attention to ensuring Open-Transparent-Merit-based recruitment (OTM-R) for all types of research positions.
-Calls for new positions are widely disseminated using i.e. our webpage and Euraxess portal.
+Calls for new positions are widely disseminated using, i.e., our webpage and the Euraxess portal.
 Our recruitment committees are often composed of experts of both genders.
-We value mobility in career and differentiated experience (private and public sector including business).
+We value mobility in career and differentiated experience (private and public sector, including business).
 We respect and understand career breaks and always give you a clear view of what you may expect from employment at our Institute.

 See our OTM-R policy and employment policy for more details.